 - Obesity (a body mass index, or BMI, over 30)

-Claudication is generally considered a warning of significant atherosclerosis in the circulatory system, indicating an increased risk of heart attack or stroke.
-Additional complications of peripheral artery disease due to atherosclerosis include:
+Claudication is generally considered a warning of significant atherosclerosis, indicating an increased risk of heart attack or stroke.
+Other complications of peripheral artery disease due to atherosclerosis include:

 - Skin lesions that don't heal

 - Death of muscle and skin tissues (gangrene)

 The best way to prevent claudication is to maintain a healthy lifestyle and control certain medical conditions.
 That means:

 - Exercise regularly